honghui-liu/reflionx_tables/README.md

 5. `reflionx_hc.mod`
     - The input spectrum is a `cutoffpl` with a **variable cutoff energy**.
     - The electron density is fixed at 10^15 cm^-3.
-    - Free parameters are the photon index, the cutoff energy, the iron abundance and the ionization parameter.
+    - Free parameters are the photon index, the cutoff energy, the iron abundance and the ionization parameter. **Note that the iron abundance can go up to 30 times of the solar value.**
     - Please cite: (one of Michael's papers)
         - Ross & Fabian, 2005, MNRAS, 358, 211. [link](https://ui.adsabs.harvard.edu/abs/2005MNRAS.358..211R/abstract)